asosnik530/Kickstarter-analysis/README.md

 -I also performed an analysis creating a table to show the number of plays that failed, succeeded or cancelled play campaigns based on goal amount.
 In the tab 'Outcomes Based on Goals' you can see the percententage of plays that were successful, failed or cancelled for each tier of goal amounts.
 In the chart below, you can see a summary of the number of plays that failed, succeeded or were cancelled per goal amount. ![Outcomes_vs_Goals](/Resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered:
 -I did not have any challenges, but one challenge that could take place is how you would like to group the dates either by day, month, quarter or year?
-Additionally, how do you want to group the campaign goals?
+Additionally, how do you want to tier the campaign goals?
+Lastly, you may have difficulty using several Countif statements in a formula.

 ## Results